 The objectives and economic and employment impacts of the Green Economy are:

 The Green Economy requires a profound transformation of society, which can represent a limit, since the community is often not yet able to conceive the advantages.
-A corporate awareness is needed (corporate social responsibility), a corporate social responsibility that involves the use of tools and technologies with low environmental impact.
+A corporate awareness is needed, a corporate social responsibility that involves the use of tools and technologies with low environmental impact.
 Here are the limits of the Green Economy:

 However, the green economy remains a very advantageous sector for investments, above all for economic, working and sustainable competitiveness in a country rich in renewable energy sources such as Italy.
 The advantages of the Green Economy are therefore natural, but also economic and social:

 “Green thinking” is also integrated into the lifestyle of the communities and the quality of the products and services of large retailers.
-Think about the diffusion of terms such as “eco-friendly” or “ecobio” behaviours, they now entered into the common language, or the separate collection and renewable energy, the nature excursions, from detox food to makeup without of artificial allergens and fragrances.
+Think about the diffusion of terms such as “eco-friendly” or “ecobio” behaviours, that have now entered into the common language, or the separate collection and renewable energy, the nature excursions, from detox food to makeup without of artificial allergens and fragrances, until the usage of software for environmental technologies that allow to make processes and procedures more environmentally sustainable.
 In recent years, in terms of recycling and photovoltaics, Italy is registering encouraging data and many of the progress made are helping people to adopt more conscious measures and attentions, which are not yet adopted by everyone.
 Conscious consumption for some is still a luxury, given the costs of certified organic farming foods.

 As regard education, instead, those who have a medium-high educational qualification support eco-sustainable energy, this shows the need for continuous awareness to respect for the environment and for others, with communications and incentives accessible to all social classes.